FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 # Commitment Discount Unit

-Commitment Discount Unit relates to [*commitment discounts*](#glossary:commitment-discount), not to be confused with [*negotiated discounts*](#glossary:negotiated-discount), and is the string value representing the provider-specified measurement unit that corresponds to [CommitmentDiscountQuantity](#commitmentdiscountconsumedquantity) and [CommitmentDiscountPurchasedQuantity](#commitmentdiscountpurchasedquantity).
+Commitment Discount Unit is the string value representing the provider-specified measurement unit that corresponds to [Commitment Discount Quantity](#commitmentdiscountconsumedquantity) and [Commitment Discount Purchased Quantity](#commitmentdiscountpurchasedquantity) of a [*commitment discount*](#glossary:commitment-discount).
+The CommitmentDiscountUnit column is only applicable to *commitment discounts* and not [*negotiated discounts*](#glossary:negotiated-discount).

 The CommitmentDiscountUnit column adheres to the following requirements: